Arizona sports betting is officially live, giving sports bettors plenty of opportunities to bet on the most popular PGA tournaments.

 FanDuel is offering a retail sportsbook location in downtown Phoenix as well as access to its app.
 They offer some of the best odds out there on the PGA Championship, which takes place in June.

-WynnBET just announced a partnership with the San Carlos Apache Tribe.
+WynnBET launched thanks to a partnership with the San Carlos Apache Tribe.
 The sportsbook offers futures odds on the Master’s Tournament, which is held every April in Georgia.

 Where Can You Bet On The PGA In Arizona?

 A number of sportsbooks have already signed on to offer sports betting in Arizona, all of which offer the chance to bet on PGA tournaments and championships.
-As the launch of Arizona sports betting gets closer, more sportsbooks are expected to be offered in the state.
+As the launch of Arizona sports betting is finally here, more sportsbooks are expected to open across the state such at Betway and Golden Nugget.

 Arizona Online Sportsbooks For Golf Betting

-DraftKings will be one of the betting hot spots for golf after it partnered with the PGA and TPC Scottsdale.
+DraftKings is one of the betting hot spots for golf after it partnered with the PGA and TPC Scottsdale.

 Arizona Retail Sportsbooks For Golf Betting